EN

 IUNO’s opinion

 For existing employees, companies should consider whether they want to offer the previous or the new minimum level of compensation.
-The previous compensation for short 6-months non-solicitation and non-competition clauses was 50 %, while the new minimum level is 40 %.
+The previous compensation for short 6-month non-solicitation and non-competition clauses was 50 %, while the new minimum level is 40 %.
 Therefore, companies should consider whether they want to change the provisions regarding compensation in existing clauses.

 Moreover, companies should pay attention to the fact that clauses signed before the turn of the year are not covered by the new rules.
 For example, if the clause was signed on 15 December 2015 the contract can be upheld even though the new rules have come into force.